D3jag0re/github-pages-deployment/README.md

 # github-pages-deployment

-This is based off the DevOps Roadmap Project [Log Archive Tool](https://roadmap.sh/projects/log-archive-tool)
+This is based off the DevOps Roadmap Project [GitHub Pages Deployment](https://roadmap.sh/projects/github-actions-deployment-workflow)

 Write a simple GitHub Actions workflow to deploy a static website to GitHub Pages.